haghighi251/secret-note-CRUD/README.md

 A software project designed to implement a Secret Note API, featuring a common CRUD pattern that allows users to securely create, read, update, and delete encrypted notes.
 This API is built using NestJS and supports encrypted data storage, ensuring that each note remains confidential and is only accessible in its decrypted form through secure API endpoints.

+## Pay attention

+Dear Reviewers,

+I have documented some of my decisions and approaches in the project.
+To expedite the process, I focused on adding tests for the add functionality of the API.
+Additionally, I have included contexts regarding Git usage, instructions on how to run the software, and potential improvements if more time were available.

+Please review the documentation in detail.
+I look forward to discussing this application with you and receiving your feedback.

 ## Installation

 ```bash